A detailed guide on how I crossed borders from San Cristobal to Guatemala in COVID time, as soon as Guatemala opened to tourists.

 Protocol says that you need to show immigration the negative results of the covid test taken not earlier than 72 hours before.

-That would not be a problem at all if it was not for the fact that in San Cristobal the only clinic that was able to deliver the test result within 48hrs to give you enough margin to get to the boarder in time, costs 4400 pesos, which is about 205 USD, which I find outrageous for a test.
+That would not be a problem at all if it was not for the fact that in San Cristobal the only clinic that was able to deliver the test result within 48hrs to give you enough margin to get to the border in time, was Solcan Lab and it cost 4400 pesos, which is about 205 USD, which I find outrageous for a test.

 My concerns at this point were: